telerik/winforms-docs/gridview/hierarchical-grid/how-to/applying-formatting-only-to-cells-in-a-child-template.md

 ##  Example 2

-You can use the following code snippet to change the header height of the first level child template:#_[C#] Changing the child template header row height_
+You can use the following code snippet to change the header height of the first level child template:

 {{source=..\SamplesCS\GridView\HierarchicalGrid\HowTo\HowTo.cs region=example2}}
 {{source=..\SamplesVB\GridView\HierarchicalGrid\HowTo\HowTo1.vb region=example2}}